a11yproject/a11yproject.com/src/posts/2021-08-25-starting-a-design-with-accessibility.md

 Going off the Happy Path forces us to:

-- consider error states explicitly.
+- Consider error states explicitly.
 It makes us write error messages up front.
-- think about the wider range of human experience.
-It helps is realise where we might be adding barriers by making assumptions about a person’s abilities.
+- Think about the wider range of human experience.
+It helps is realize where we might be adding barriers by making assumptions about a person’s abilities.

 ## Summary